dogwonder/donnie.dgw.ltd/README.md

 - **Archived List of Pages and Files:** A comprehensive list of all the pages and files that were archived can be found [here](https://web.archive.org/web/*/http://archive.hi-res.net/donniedarko/*) and some from the [original site](https://web.archive.org/web/*/http://ww2.donniedarko.com/are/you/sleep/golfing/*).
 - **Guide to the Site:** An archived [guide to the site](https://web.archive.org/web/20130106005533/http://ruinedeye.com/cd/aid2.htm) has been invaluable.
 - **Creator’s Showcase:** Alexandra Jugovic, the site's creator, showcases the original site and much user journey on her [website reel](https://alexandrajugovic.com/donniedarko).
-- **Building a Sitemap:** Utilizing these resources, along with 404 errors indicated in the console, helped in constructing a sitemap of the original site.
+- **Building a Sitemap:** Utilizing these resources, along with 404 errors indicated in the console and network tab, helped in constructing a sitemap of the original site.

 ### Reconstruction and Archival Layers
 - **Multi-Layered Archive:** The current version is an archive of an archive of an archive, originating from donniedarko.com and later archive.hi-res.net.